returning to the body as sacred ground

 Lineage

-My teaching has been shaped by complementary lineages: the precision and embodied wisdom of Iyengar yoga, the contemplative subtle-body practices of Tibetan yoga, the energetic and breath-based practices of Kundalini yoga, and a 300-hour training in therapeutic yoga that has shaped how I bring all of these traditions into the service of healing.
-Together they inform how I understand the body — not just as a physical form, but as a living field of awareness, and innate wisdom.
+My teaching has been shaped by years of dedicated practice and experiential study across several complementary traditions: the precision and embodied intelligence of Iyengar Yoga, the contemplative subtle-body practices of Tibetan Yoga, the energetic and breath-centered teachings of Kundalini Yoga, and a 300-hour training in Therapeutic Yoga.
+These diverse lineages have deeply informed my approach, allowing me to draw from each tradition in service of healing and transformation.
+Together, they shape my understanding of the body—not merely as a physical form, but as a living field of awareness, vitality, and innate wisdom.

 Tibetan Yoga